wrongcoder/gdx-archetype/src/main/resources/archetype-resources/README.md

 to Maven profiles of the same name.

 There is also an additional Maven profile named dev.
-The dev profile puts the GWT compiler into draft compile mode and enables the PRETTY output style.
+The dev profile puts the GWT compiler into draft compile mode and enables the DETAILED output style.

 To produce a typical development build, execute: